jeffhammond/blog/Dealing_with_imperfect_Fortran_compilers.md

 # Dealing with Imperfect Fortran Compilers

+TL;DR You can build your Fortran application with two different compilers to get the best of both worlds when it comes to coarrays and GPU parallelism, for example.
+This is not the easiest thing to do, but it's better than the bucket of tears you're living with right now.

+## The Current State of Fortran Compilers

 Most programmers are familiar with imperfect software.
 There are few, if any, nontrivial bug-free programs.
 However, users of Fortran are likely more familiar with this topic than the average programmer.